mwvgroup/Pitt-Google-Broker/docs/source/broker/initial-setup.md

 # Make an authenticated API request
 buckets = list(storage_client.list_buckets())
 # If the request succeeded, your authentication works
-print(buckets)  # this list may be empty if you haven't created any buckets yet
+print(buckets)  # this list will be empty if you haven't created any buckets yet
 ```